WHAT IS YOGA

 • hip and knee joints, including hip replacements

 • and many, many more health conditions

-In the last 7 years Lee recognised the need of providing a safe environment for people to practice yoga that caters for their own physical and mental needs.
-Knowing the yoga system is rich in applications that can assist with such needs, she chose to focus on Yoga Therapy where the assessment of the individual and the build of a customised yoga practice empowers the individual to experience yoga in a way that is nourishing and enriching one's life.
-Lee has been teaching in different settings: groups sessions, private classes, corporate and kids therapy.
+Lee recognises the need of providing a safe environment for people to practice Yoga according to their own physical and mental needs.
+She chose to focus on Yoga Therapy where the assessment of the individual and customised program enables the individual to experience Yoga in a way that is nourishing, safe and enriching one's life.